What You Need to Know About Environmental Engineering Technician

 - Environmental Field Technician

-There were about 17,000 jobs for Environmental Engineering Technician in 2016 (in the United States).
+In the United States, there were 17,000 jobs for Environmental Engineering Technician in 2016.
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Environmental Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+There will be an estimated 1,700 positions for Environmental Engineering Technician per year.

 The states with the most job growth for Environmental Engineering Technician are Utah, Florida, and Colorado.
 Watch out if you plan on working in Wyoming, West Virginia, or Rhode Island.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Environmental Engineering Technician ranges between $32,380 and $82,800.
+The typical yearly salary for Environmental Engineering Technicians is somewhere between $32,380 and $82,800.

 Environmental Engineering Technicians who work in Washington, Oregon, or Nevada, make the highest salaries.